parasdahal/deepnotes/_posts/2017-05-28-softmax-crossentropy.md

 ### Derivative of Cross Entropy Loss with Softmax

 Cross Entropy Loss with Softmax function are used as the output layer extensively.
-Now we use the derivative of softmax that we derived earlier to derive the derivative of the cross entropy loss function.
+Now we use the derivative of <dt-cite key="thegreenplace">softmax</dt-cite> that we derived earlier to derive the derivative of the cross entropy loss function.

 $$